-The secret for a healthy, passionate sexual life?
-Is simply slowing down and nurturing our relationship with our partners, spending some time opening up together before engaging in any serious love-making.
+The secret for having a healthy, passionate sex life is simply slowing down and nurturing our relationship with our partners, spending some time opening up together before engaging in any serious love-making.

 When we shift our thinking around sexuality, from being goal-orientated to something that will grow and flourish over time, the most amazing experiences will emerge.
 It’s really not about whether you have a G-spot, or clitoral, or vaginal orgasm – says the sex and relationship consultant Pamela Madsen, founder of Back To The Body, sensuous retreats for women -.
 Organic sexuality is the opposite of everything we have been taught about sex, which is getting it done quickly and quietly.
 This is all about intentionally trying to slow down, opening to pleasure in all the parts of your body and letting go of the idea that you have to get anywhere.

 Yes, a good sex life, at any age, involves a lot more than just sex.
 It’s also about intimacy and touch, things anyone can benefit from.
 Even if you have health problems or physical disabilities, you can engage in intimate acts and benefit from closeness with another person.
 Take the pressure off by putting aside your old ideas of what sex “should be.”
 Focus instead on the importance of tenderness and contact and take your time.
 For Pamela Madsen:

 You are going to let go of the idea that each of you has to have the kind of climax you usually have.
 Instead, you are going to explore pleasure in touch and sensation.
 That is the only goal.

 It’s not just about intercourse

 Sex can be about emotional pleasure, sensory pleasure, and relationship pleasure.
 Intercourse is only one way to have fulfilling sex.
 Touching, kissing, and other intimate sexual contacts can be just as rewarding for both you and your partner.